bencooperjamin/xlmentoringwxh/README.md

 3. A page designated to who the Project Manager is, so users don't feel they are sharing information with an AI.

+4. Address some of the gaps when viewing on larger screens.

 <sup><sub>[*Back to top*](#contents)</sup></sub>

 ## Accessibility